-This market is right near Plaza Mayor and perhaps the most well known.
+This market is right near Plaza Mayor and is perhaps the most well-known.
 It’s a beautiful building and has some amazing options for where to eat inside.
 It can get extremely busy at times so be prepared or come before lunch or in the afternoon.

 Plaza de San Miguel

 Sunday to Wednesday from 10 AM to 12 AM + Thursday to Saturday from 10 AM to 2 AM

 This market was a lot smaller than I imagined and is predominantly full of places to eat rather than any fresh produce.
 It’s a few stories but each level is fairly small.
 Great for a place to eat in the Malasana neighbourhood.